Aditya9700/redrob-candidate-ranking-challenge/README.md

 # Intelligent Candidate Discovery & Ranking Engine

-Proof of Concept for the Redrob Hackathon: **Intelligent Candidate Discovery & Ranking Challenge**.
+Proof of Concept for the Redrob Hackathon: **Data & Al Challenge: Intelligent Candidate Discovery**.

 This repository contains a lightning-fast, highly accurate candidate ranking system built to identify the best-fit candidates for a **Senior AI Engineer — Founding Team** role, while avoiding keyword-stuffer traps and honeypots.